-Introduction to APA Citation Style (September 18, October 10, and November 8)
+Introduction to APA Citation Style (February 10, March 6, & March 31)

-This workshop will introduce participants to the general rules for citing materials and writing papers using APA style.
+This workshop, focused on APA 7th edition, will introduce participants to the general rules for citing materials and writing papers using APA style.
 Hands-on activities will provide practice in writing citations and formatting.
-Computers are provided, however feel free to bring your laptop.
+Computers are provided, however, feel free to bring your laptop.

-Managing Your Research: Zotero, Mendeley, & EndNote (September 20 and October 16)
+Managing Your Research: Zotero, Mendeley, & EndNote (January 23 & February 18)

 Zotero, Mendeley, and Endnote are tools used to gather, organize, and analyze information resources for your research.
 Create a database of articles/references, cite resources as you write, work with/annotate pdfs, collaborate with others, and more.
 This session introduces you to these three possibilities.

-Finding Articles with Databases & Google Scholar (September 24 and October 22)
+Finding Articles with Databases & Google Scholar (February 5 & March 16)

 Learn search techniques that will help you maximize your use of library research databases and search engines such as Google Scholar.
 These techniques will help you hone in to find the best information resources for your needs.